oshwa/certification-mark/README.md

 This repository contains artwork and usage guidelines for the graphic mark of the [Open Source Hardware Self-Certification program](http://certificate.oshwa.org/) hosted by OSHWA.

+[This page](http://oshwmark.capablerobot.com/) will help you generate a version of the logo with your UID.

 The mark itself can be seen here:

 ![example mark](artwork/example.png)